SunExpress – your Holiday specialist since more than 28 years

 SunExpress was founded in October 1989 as a subsidiary of the two industry leading airlines Turkish Airlines and Lufthansa.
-Today, SunExpress carries around seven million passengers per year.
-With its 26 years of experience and thus the long-term commitment in the traffic between the home markets of Turkey and Germany, the airline has acquired the reputation of the holiday specialist even beyond Turkey.
+Today, SunExpress carries around 9 million passengers per year.
+With its 28 years of experience and thus the long-term commitment in the traffic between the home markets of Turkey and Germany, the airline has acquired the reputation of the holiday specialist even beyond Turkey.

 The home base of SunExpress is in Antalya on the Turkish Riviera.
 The second most important base is the hub Izmir on the Aegean coast.
 The German branch office is located in Gateway Gardens near Frankfurt Airport, which is the base of SunExpress Deutschland GmbH, the German subsidiary of the company.

 The airline essentially concentrates on three areas of business: international tourism, ethnic travel (including domestic Turkish flights to the most important cities of Anatolia) and the wet-lease business.
 Besides scheduled flights, SunExpress relies on charter business and a close cooperation with renowned as well as individual smaller tour operators.
-Serving more than 100 cities, the destination portfolio of the holiday airline offers a wide variety of non-stop frequencies between Europe and Turkey, Germany and holiday destinations like the Red Sea, Tunisia, the Canary Islands, the Mediterranean area or North Cyprus as well as the Sultanate of Oman.
+Serving more than 60 cities in 20 countries with at least 1200 weekly flights, the destination portfolio of the holiday airline offers a wide variety of non-stop frequencies between Europe and Turkey, Germany and holiday destinations like the Red Sea, Greek, Bulgaria, Italy and the Canary Islands.

 For more details about our destinations, please refer to our schedule.